MirageNet/Mirage/doc/docs/guides/generics.md

 }
 ```

-Alternatively you can manually create Write and Read functions for your type
+Alternatively, you can manually create Write and Read functions for your type

 ```cs
 public static class MyCustomTypeExtensions